davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mdsp, -mno-dsp

   Use (do not use) revision 1 of the MIPS DSP ASE.
-  MIPS DSP Built-in Functions.
+  See :ref:`mips-dsp-built-in-functions`.
 This option defines the preprocessor macro ``__mips_dsp``.
 It also defines ``__mips_dsp_rev`` to 1.

 .. option:: -mdspr2, -mno-dspr2

   Use (do not use) revision 2 of the MIPS DSP ASE.
-  MIPS DSP Built-in Functions.
+  See :ref:`mips-dsp-built-in-functions`.
 This option defines the preprocessor macros ``__mips_dsp`` and ``__mips_dspr2``.
   It also defines ``__mips_dsp_rev`` to 2.